needle-mirror/com.unity.entities/Documentation~/world.md

 ## Custom initialization

-To initialize you game manually at startup, you can implement the [ICustomBootstrap] interface.
+To initialize your application manually at startup, implement the [ICustomBootstrap] interface.
 Unity runs your `ICustomBootstrap` implementation with the default world so that you can modify or entirely replace the system creation and initialization sequence.

 You can also disable the default World creation entirely by defining the following global symbols: